tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 That's it!
 As your application grows you'll add more routes and middleware, but the basic structure shouldn't change too much.

-Middleware
----

 Let's take a look at that `runDB` helper we used.
 It takes a SQL query `q` and runs it inside our monad transformer stack.
-It does this by asking the config reader for the database connection pool, then running the query with that pool in the IO monad.
+It does this by asking the reader monad for the database connection pool, then running the query with that pool in the IO monad.

 {% highlight hs %}
 > runDB :: (MonadTrans t, MonadIO (t ConfigM)) =>